dawei-wang/event-notifications/en-cli.md

 {"fcm_devices": ["deviceidstring"],"user_ids": ["useridstring"], "platform": ["G"]}
 ```

-<dd>Additional properties that can be configured for the IOS notification.
+<dd>Additional properties that can be configured for the iOS notification.
 <p>
 <table>
   <caption>Table 1.
 Settings specific to iOS platform.</caption>